py-package/masonite-localization/README.md

 By default you'll have `english` language setup in `config` which you can change.
 The locale can be changed on the fly as well.

 You can add as many language json files as you wish.
-For eg; if I need `Japanese` locale then, I will just copy everything from `en.json` file and then create new file named `jp.json` and then update the values in those json.
+For eg; if  need `Japanese` locale then, I will just copy everything from `en.json` file and then create new file named `jp.json` and then update the values in those json.

 **Getting Current Locale**